Izziemirg/Underperforming_Hospital_Detection_ML/README.md

-This repository contains a machine learning project focused on identifying underperforming hospitals based on patient outcomes and operational metrics.
+As part of assignment for my MSBA program at the University of Virginia, I trained a deep learning model to identify underperforming hospitals based on patient outcomes and operational metrics.
 The analysis leverages statistical modeling to distinguish between expected performance and significant underperformance.

 # Underperforming Hospital Detection
 ## Overview